hschoi4/GraphWSD/README.md

 ```

-For any questions contact related to repository contact: `asinha@atilf.fr`
+For any questions related to repository contact: `asinha@atilf.fr`